 We would be pleased to answer any questions you have and provide assistance regarding any aspect of the builders’ lien process, including issues SUCH as to who has the ability to file liens, what lands can be liened, when the lien period commences, what steps are required to preserve a lien once it is registered, taking or forcing action on a lien, or removing wrongfully registered liens from title.
-Our lawyers are well equipped to assist you with any builders’ lien problem you face.
+Whatever the situation, our lawyers are well equipped to assist you with any builders’ lien problem you face.

 Holdbacks are the process by which owners of land can limit their exposure on a secured lien.
 The 10% holdbacks kept by the owners (or contractors) are the first part of the lien fund.
 The second part of the lien fund is work that has been done on the property but has not yet been paid for (ie. amounts owing).
 The lien fund can ultimately be paid into court to discharge liens from the owners property, and thereby avoid collection proceedings taken against the land.

 The problem arises when payment is made to the contractor, who does not pay his subcontractors.
 In such a case, the subcontractors may file liens against the owners’ property, despite the fact that payment has been made to the contractor.
 In such cases, the owners liability is limited to 10% of the value of the work done plus any amounts unpaid.
 If at the time the owner made payment to the general contractor there were no liens registered, then that payment will serve to reduce the lien fund.
 If there were liens registered, the payment will not reduce the lien fund.
 Hence, no payment should be made by the owners on any contract when there are builders’ liens on title.

 Anthony Burden's client was the general contractor for two school construction projects in Alberta.
 Several builders’ liens were registered by various sub-contractors, creating additional expense for our client.
 The schools in question were designated as “municipal reserve” lands, which impacts what use can be made of the lands on sale.